hariadivicky/nano/README.md

 ### Static File Server

-You could use `*nano.Static()` function to serve static files like html, css, and js in your server.
+You can use `*nano.Static()` function to serve static files like html, css, and js in your server.

 ```go
 func main() {